 Photo by Markus Grossalber via Flickr

 5. Yoga Mat – if you decide not to bring your yoga mat to Blue Osa, don’t worry, we got you covered.
-You can rent one from us for $30 for the week.
-100% of the proceeds for yoga mats go to our community outreach projects.
+We do have them available for you.

 6. 2 or 3 pairs of shorts.

 7. 3 or 4 tank tops.
 You can also bring some t-shirts, but most establishments will allow dressing in a tank.

 8. Sandals, flips flops, or Tevas – you do not need a lot of footwear.
 You may consider bringing some old sneakers for hiking in waterfalls and in the jungle.
 Expect for your shoes to get wet and not dry fully before you departure.
 Sturdy shoes are essential for any adventures.

 9. 1 pair long pants – this may be the pair of pants you wear on your flight to San Jose, Costa Rica.
 At certain times of the year, the nights in San Jose can get quite cool.
 Also, if you plan to take a side trip to the mountains before or after your yoga retreat or escape at Blue Osa, you will definitely need to bring some warmer clothing for those cool evenings.